Desert Climates Cure Allergies

 Rain Washes Away Pollen

 Fact.
-The best days for allergy sufferers to go outdoors are those immediately following heavy rains.
 Pollen levels can be affected by temperature, time of day, humidity, and rain.
+The best days for people with allergies to go outdoors are those right after heavy rains.
 Pollen counts run lowest on chilly, soggy days.
 They tend to run highest between 10 a.m. and 4 p.m., especially on hot, dry, and windy days.
 If you want to go outdoors, try to wait until the late afternoon.

 Mold Allergies Strike Only Indoors

 Myth.
-Mold spores are fungi and can be found almost anywhere.
+Mold spores can be found almost anywhere.
 They grow on soil, decaying leaves, and rotting wood -- especially in damp weather.
 You're most likely to have an allergic reaction to mold in the summer.
-Most outdoor molds aren't active during the winter.
+Most outdoor molds aren't active in the winter.
 When spring comes around, molds grow on plants that died in the cold weather.

 Hay Fever Comes From Hay

 Myth.
+Don't let the name fool you.
 Hay fever isn't a fever, and it doesn't come from hay.
-Hay fever or allergic rhinitis is caused by tree, grass, and weed pollens as well as mold spores, some of which grow well in rural areas.
-If you have allergies, you may be more likely to suffer a reaction in a rural area.
-But some studies have shown that children who grow up on farms are less likely to develop allergies.
+It's caused by tree, grass, and weed pollens, as well as mold spores.
+If you have allergies, you may be more likely to have a reaction in a rural area.
+But some studies show that children who grow up on farms are less likely to develop allergies.

 No Childhood Allergies?
 No Worries

 Myth.
 Allergies often begin in childhood.
 But you can develop allergies as an adult, too.
-Some occur after you change your environment and encounter new allergens.
-Some adults redevelop symptoms they had during childhood.
+Some come on after you change your environment and encounter new allergens.
+And even if you think you've overcome a childhood allergy, some people develop symptoms again as adults.

 Regular Injections Can Ease Allergies

 Fact.
-While there are no full cures for allergies, allergy shots -- also known as immunotherapy -- are the closest thing.
-If you have bad allergies or reactions to many different allergens, you might benefit from immunotherapy.
-Regular injections may dramatically reduce your reaction to certain allergens.
-You will see the greatest results when you stick to the regimen recommended by your doctor.
+While there are no cures for allergies, allergy shots -- also known as immunotherapy -- are the closest thing.
+If you have bad allergies or reactions to many different allergens, you might benefit from this treatment.
+For some people, regular injections greatly reduce their reaction to certain allergens.
+If you go that route, you'll have to stick with the treatment plan to see the greatest results.